 Support the Book

 Buy it!
-You can pre-order before the official May 3 launch.
 Best choice to buy online: Bookshop (Mary Anne’s favorite online bookstore).
 You can also get it at Seattle bookstores: Elliot Bay Books or the University Bookstore.
 And of course, Amazon books, also available as an e-book.
+The audio book, read by the author, can be found at Audible, Amazon, Audiobooks, or Kobo.

 When you have the book in hand, please post a review.
 Rate the book (stars matter) or leave a review on Goodreads or Amazon.
 Good things happen once an author hits a certain number of reviews, especially if they come through early readers.
 The first month after publication date counts!